 Miles Rewards

-Miles reward credit cards, or travel cards, allows the cardholder to make transactions that generate rewards.
-He or she can then redeem the number of miles earned for airline tickets.
+Miles reward credit cards, or travel cards, allow the cardholder to make transactions that generate rewards.
+The cardholder can then redeem the number of miles earned for airline tickets.
 The number of miles redeemed depends on the frequent flier program associated with the rewards credit card.

 Reward Points

 Reward points are based on the amount of each purchase.
 Generally, it is one point per dollar spent.
 However, some credit card companies may increase the points to two or three points per dollar earned.
 The points are redeemable on merchandise in the credit card’s reward program’s online shopping catalog.
-Sometimes the points may be redeemed for gift cards, travel tickets or money.
-It depends on the issuing credit card company.
-For instance, a gift card may be 20% cheaper for a cardholder going through the reward program than buying one in store.
+Sometimes, the points may be redeemed for gift cards, travel tickets, or money.
+It depends on the credit card company that is issuing it.
+For instance, a gift card may be 20% cheaper for a cardholder going through the reward program than buying one in-store.

 Cash Back